xvThomas/cybeletech-scala/README.md

 - Code fully implemented with functional style in scala. **Filter** and **Count** operations are implemented in [ProcessOps.scala](src/main/scala/com/github/xvthomas/ProcessOps.scala).
 - As Scala does no longer provide native implementation of json serialization, the spray-json library is used.
 - **However**, to fulfill the test requirements an **alternate** implementation is provided in **pure scala**.
-- Selection of implementation (native or spray-json based) is made by using IoC pattern:
+- Selection of implementation (pure or spray-json based) is made by using IoC pattern:
   * [JsonOps](src/main/scala/com/github/xvthomas/json/JsonOps.scala) is an interface which declare `parse` and `prettyPrint` functions.
   * [SprayJsonOpsImpl](src/main/scala/com/github/xvthomas/json/impl/spray/SprayJsonOpsImpl.scala) provides implementation of `JsonOps` based on the additional [spray-json](https://github.com/spray/spray-json) library.
   * [PureScalaJsonOpsImpl](src/main/scala/com/github/xvthomas/json/impl/purescala/PureScalaJsonOpsImpl.scala) provides implementation of `JsonOps` based on pure scala, without additional library.